rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/running-database-migrations-on-deployment-for-fargate-containers.md

 ## A one-off task for running migrations

-Since we're deploying to ECS using Fargate, we can make use of ECS task definitions to define a new task that will run our migrations for us.
+Since we’re deploying to ECS using Fargate, we can make use of ECS task definitions to define a new task that will run our migrations for us.
 The reason for this is that the task will have all the context and access it requires to run the script, along with the latest version of the code that is about to be deployed.

 We start by defining the task: